AVandelay/DCP/coding-challenges/sources/Supplemental/Notes/Course Work/CV.md

 - Requires the number of clusters (segments) to be specified in advance for k-means
 - Computationally expensive for large images or high-dimensional feature spaces
 - Sensitive to initialization and the choice of distance metric

+When selecting an image segmentation or clustering technique, consider factors such as the complexity of the image, the desired properties of the segments, and the computational efficiency of the algorithm.
 </details>

 <details>